 - The consistency of the lotion can be altered by increasing or decreasing the amount of distilled water used.

-- Thinner lotion = Use an extra 1 to 2 teaspoon of distilled water, so about 13 or 14 teaspoon.
+- Thinner lotion = Use an extra 1 to 2 teaspoon of distilled water, so about 13 or 14 teaspoons.

-- Thicker lotion = Use 10 to 11 teaspoon of distilled water instead of 12 teaspoon.
+- Thicker lotion = Use 10 to 11 teaspoon of distilled water instead of 12 teaspoons.

 Check out my other article about the importance of using preservatives for homemade products that contain water, milk, hydrosols or other aqueous liquids.